What better way to establish a fund for sustainability projects than with capital that sustains itself?

 The Moravian College Greenhound Fund got its start in 2015 with combined contributions, from alum Jon Soden ’91 and his parents along with the college’s budgetary reserves accumulated from a few years of low energy costs.
 The concept of the fund was developed by then chairs of the Moravian College Sustainability Committee, Frank Kuserk, biology professor, and Mark Reed, chief financial officer.
 It works like this: Dollars are drawn from the fund to pay for campus projects designed to have a positive impact on the environment as well as the college’s budget, and the savings accumulated over time pay back the money spent.

 Consider the first project: The 100-watt lights in all 210 lampposts on campus were replaced with 30-watt LED lamps.
-“Over the course of a year, we reduced our energy use by 99,338,400 watts [equivalent to the average amount of electricity consumed by 81,717 households in the United States]*,” reports Chad Royer, associate director of plant operations, “which translates to an energy savings of $7,947 per year.”
-Given an initial outlay of $26, 813, the project paid for itself in 3.4 years—by the close of the 2019-20 fiscal year.
+“Over the course of a year, we reduced our energy use by 99,338,400 watts [equivalent to the average amount of electricity consumed by 13,245 households in the United States each year]*,” reports Chad Royer, associate director, utilities and infrastructure, “which translates to an energy savings for the college of $7,947 per year.”
+Given an initial outlay of $26, 813, the project paid for itself in 3.4 years—by the close of the 2019–20 fiscal year.
 Since the lamppost refresh, several other energy-saving projects have been completed under the Greenhound Fund.

 Annual savings in energy costs: $3,901